 Denim can be confusing stuff.
 Over the 130-year lifespan of the humble jean there have been countless methods of producing denim, each with their own intricacies and quirks.
-That's why we have compiled this handy guide explaining the key terms and breaking down the jargon so that you can better understand your denim.
+That's why we've compiled this handy guide, explaining the key terms and breaking down the jargon so that you can better understand your denim.

-Read our handy guide to learn the difference between sanforized and un-sanforized denim, to discover the workings of the indigo dying process, and to explore the various washes and laundry processes that are used to produce today's fantastic array of denim.
+Discover the difference between sanforized and un-sanforized denim, understand the workings of the indigo dyeing process, and explore the various washes and laundry processes that are used to produce today's range of denim.

 The first and most important thing that you need to know with jeans is if they are sanforized or un-sanforized.